REMEMBER THE SPRING: HONOURING THE EARLY PIONEERS IN CHILDREN’S HOSPICE AND PALLIATIVE CARE

 Prof Susan Fowler-Kerry and Dr Pat McGrath developed the WHO Guidelines on Cancer Pain Relief and Palliative Care for Children in 1998.

-Early innovative guidelines that have been developed, translated and given guidance in many are the Basic Symptom Control in Paediatric Palliative Care, guidelines developed by Dr Satbir Jassal of Rainbow’s Children’s Hospice in the UK and first published in 1999.
+Early innovative guidelines that have been developed, translated and given guidance to many are the Basic Symptom Control in Paediatric Palliative Care guidelines developed by Dr Satbir Jassal of Rainbow’s Children’s Hospice in the UK and first published in 1999.

 From 1993 with its establishment as the Vatican Foundation Maruzza Lefebvre D’Ovidio, had special regard for children, and appointed Dr Paolo Cornaglia Ferraris of the Bambino Gesù Hospital in Rome.
 Dr Cornaglia Ferris also provided home care for children and designed “Progetto Bambino” that led to the later Italian Law for palliative care including special reference to children.

 The Maruzza Foundation, led by Silvia Lefebvre D’Ovidio has been a powerful advocacy voice for children both throughout Italy and on the international scene.
-It initiated the biennial “Paediatric Palliative Care; a Global Gathering” conferences in Rome in 2012.
+It was established by Antonio and Eugenia Lefebvre D’Ovidio on the 7th October 1999, after losing their beloved daughter Maruzza to cancer aged just forty years old.
+The foundation initiated the biennial “Paediatric Palliative Care; a Global Gathering” conferences in Rome in 2012.

 Early Development in other regions